edgarpf/aws-database-specialty/README.md

   * Increase the reserved-memory-percent parameter value.
 * To encripyt RDS MySQL Create a snapshot of the database.
 Create an encrypted copy of the snapshot and Create a new database from the encrypted snapshot.
 * To make a alerting and a monitoring strategy for SQL Server database installed in a EC2 instance you can configure Amazon CloudWatch Application Insights for .NET and SQL Server to monitor and detect signs of potential problems.
 Configure CloudWatch Events to send notifications to an Amazon SNS topic.
-* Add more storage space to the DB instance using the ModifyDBInstance action if yu run out of storage space in a MySQL RDS.
+* Add more storage space to the DB instance using the ModifyDBInstance action if you run out of storage space in a MySQL RDS.
 * To support proper traceability, governance, and compliance, each database administration team member must start using individual, named accounts.
 Furthermore, longterm database user credentials should not be used.
 For that Enable IAM database authentication on the Aurora cluster.
 Create a database user for eachv team member without a password.
 Attach an IAM policy to each administrator’s IAM user account that grants the connect privilege using their database user account.
 * Use Amazon DynamoDB global tables and configure DynamoDB auto scaling for the tables if you want to run an application in several regions and low-latency.
 * Schedule an AWS Lambda function to create an hourly snapshot of the DB instance and another Lambda function to copy the snapshot to the second Region.
 For disaster recovery, create a new RDS Multi-AZ DB instance from the last snapshot.
 With that you can restore a database in a different region within 2 hours.